 My favorite cut flowers are listed below, these flowers have been relatively easy to start from seed in my experience.

 Seed Starting: Variables to Consider

 Before I dive into my methods I wanted to list some questions to consider.
-These are some of the variables that differ between seed varieties, so you’ll have to see what specifics your seeds require and adjust my steps accordingly.
+These are some of the variables that differ between seed varieties, so best practice is learning what specifics your seeds require and adjust accordingly.

 - How long to germination?

 - What container is best to start them in?

 - Can they be sowed directly into the ground or will they do better if started indoors?